7 competitive benchmarking tactics to measure your social media performance

 The solution is to schedule social media reports to be delivered to your email at a frequency of your choosing.
 This will drop regular social media insights right into your inbox, no manual labor required.

-Social media management tools are the easiest way to manage and track social media analytics.
-Utilizing a social media report template can streamline the process further.
+Social media analytics tools are the easiest way to manage and track social media analytics.
+Utilizing a social media report tool can streamline the process further.

 There you go: All the competitor insights you need, but with a shorter to-do list.

-7 Competitive benchmarking template to measure your social media performance
+Top 7 competitive benchmarking tactics to measure your social media performance

 So, do you want to benchmark your competitors to measure your social media performance?